27 Most Famous Wrestling Moves of All Time

 Bret Hart’s Sharpshooter

 If we’re talking about technically sound submission moves, the Sharpshooter sits at the top.
-Invented by Japanese legend Riki Choshu, but Bret “The Hitman” Hart made it famous through pure technical excellence.
+Invented by Japanese legend Riki Choshu, but Bret “The Hitman” Hart made it famous through pure technical excellence — as documented in the WWE Hart and Soul documentary.
 The setup involves stepping over the opponent’s legs, turning them over, and sitting back to apply pressure on the lower back and legs.

-The Montreal Screwjob made this move even more famous, which is its own complicated legacy.
+The Montreal Screwjob made this move even more famous, and it has its own complicated legacy.
 But purely from a technical standpoint, the Sharpshooter is still taught in wrestling schools worldwide because it’s effective, safe, and looks painful.
-That’s the gold standard.
+That’s the gold standard for a submission finisher.

 Triple H’s Pedigree